Vladimir Makhnovets

 Along with Aleksandr Martynov, he represented the Economist trend at the Second Congress (1903).
 His faction was defeated at the congress by the majority of the Iskra.
 However, as the majority split between Bolsheviks and Mensheviks, his faction joined forces with the Mensheviks of Martov.
+In 1905 he published a polemical history of the RSDLP.
 In the following years he aligned with the right-wing of the Mensheviks.

 He returned illegally to England in 1905 during the revolution and joined the Cordwainer trade union, which enabled him to participate in the Saint Petersburg Soviet.

 At the fourth Congress of the party (1906), Akimov spoke against an armed uprising and, in general, opposed insurrection as a means of achieving socialism.
 Instead, he stated that the social-democrats should support the liberals (Cadets) in the elections for the State Duma.
 He maintained this position in the 1912 elections and was criticized by other militants, like Lenin.

 In 1911, he was jailed for his text "Cutting Heads", which was published in 1908.
 However, he was successful in escaping exile.
 He returned to Russia after the 1913 amnesty.

 He died in Zenigorod (Moscow oblast) in November 1921.

 The two major works of Akimov have not been republished since 1969.